-Coronavirus: India registers 24,492 new cases, BMC revises guidelines for gatherings amid surge
+Coronavirus: India logs over 20,000 new cases for sixth day, Mumbai revises advisory for gatherings

 Prime Minister Narendra Modi has reportedly called a meeting of all chief ministers on Wednesday to discuss a surge in coronavirus cases in several parts of the country.
 He is also expected to review India’s vaccination drive.
 This will be the first meeting between the prime minister and chief ministers since India launched its inoculation drive.